-- 3 tablespoons lemon juice
+- 3 tablespoons bottled or fresh lemon juice

 - 2 cinnamon sticks or 1/2 -1½ teaspoon ground cinnamon

-- 2 tablespoons spiced rum (I’m sure any rum would be fine, but the spiced does have a nice flavor, but feel free to experiment)
+- 2 tablespoons spiced rum I’m sure any rum would be fine, but the spiced does have a nice flavor, but feel free to experiment

-- Place pears, sugar, lemon juice, cinnamon sticks and cardamom pods in a large stainless steel saucepan.
+- Place pears, sugar, lemon juice, cinnamon sticks, and cardamom pods in a large stainless steel saucepan.

-- Remove air bubbles and wipe rim.
+- Remove air bubbles and wipe the rim.

-- Center lid on jar
+- Center lid on the jar

 - Screw band down until resistance is met, then increase to fingertip tight.

-- Cover pot and bring to a boil
+- Cover the pot and bring to a boil

 - Boil for 10 minutes

-- Turn heat off, remove lid and let sit for 5 minutes
+- Turn the heat off, remove the lid, and let sit for 5 minutes

-So, if you’d like to get in on the ‘subscriber benefit’ action, simply subscribe to Nourish and Nestle using the form on the right sidebar.
+So, if you’d like to get in on the ‘subscriber benefit’ action, simply subscribe to Nourish and Nestle here or use the form on the right sidebar.
 It’s towards the top a bit.
-Or, you can subscribe by clicking the box right below.
-I have sent all my subscribers the link to the Subscriber Benefits Library, but if you missed it or misplaced it, drop me a line.

-Until next time,
+Until next time…